Call us on

-I am a Senior Associate Solicitor and have been at Irwin Mitchell for over 11 years.
+I am a Partner and have been at Irwin Mitchell for over 11 years.
 I am passionate about my clients and providing the best service that I can.
 I practice exclusively in family law – specialising in divorce and related financial matters, as well as advising parents on matters relating to their children.

 I regularly act for professionals and members of the business community and offer practical, commercially focused advice.
 My cases often involve an international element and I have a particular focus on the treatment of Trust and business assets within divorce.

 I am a vocal advocate of pre- and post-nuptial agreements and am regularly instructed in relation to these.
 My clients range from those with high levels of inherited family wealth to those professionals or business-persons with assets that they have built up themselves.
 I have written extensively on nuptial agreements and regularly provide updates and training seminars to other professional advisors through the Midlands.

 In relation to children matters I take a sensitive and child-focused approach.
 I regularly act in relation to highly contentious contact and residence disputes.
 I have worked on cases involving NYAS and children’s guardians and regularly instruct independent social workers and other experts.

 Whatever a client’s circumstances, my focus is always on providing the highest level of service.

 Sarah is an "efficient and hard-working" practitioner.
 Sources say she is "tenacious, understanding, and cuts to the chase quickly." - Chambers & Partners 2018

 "She is formidably hard-working, technically very strong and has bags of energy." - Chambers & Partners 2017